Down By The Riverside *

-The Hampton Inn is in quite good condition with a high Booking.com rating but I was less than impressed by being kept awake by the noisy elevators next to my room.
+The Hampton Inn is in quite good condition with a high Booking.com rating.
+However I was less than impressed by being kept awake by the noisy elevators next to my room.
 I had to resort to wearing earplugs.
-I must admit that when I first got to the door of the room last night I thought about this potentially being a problem, but decided that as the hotel looked new-ish, it would have decent sound insulation.
+I must admit that when I first got to the door of the room last night I thought about this potentially being a problem, but thought that as the hotel looked new-ish, it would have decent sound insulation.
 Wrong.

 Moral – if your room is next to an elevator, ask to change.
 When I complained on check-out, I was told that “we’ve had complaints from the other side of the elevators but not on your side before.”
 Really?
 Excuse me if I don’t believe you, Mr Liar Receptionist.
 The hotel clearly knows this is a problem and has done nothing about it.